MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-install-a-visualizer.md

    Typically, it is best if both the debugger-side DLL and the debuggee-side DLL specify **Any CPU** as the target platform.
 The debugger-side DLL must be either **Any CPU** or **32-bit**.
 The target platform for the debuggee-side DLL should correspond to the debugee process.

-2. Copy the [Debugger Side](create-custom-visualizers-of-data.md#to-create-the-debugger-side) DLL (and any DLLs it depends on) to either of the following locations:
+2. Copy the [debugger side](create-custom-visualizers-of-data.md#to-create-the-debugger-side) DLL (and any DLLs it depends on) to either of the following locations:

     - *VisualStudioInstallPath* `\Common7\Packages\Debugger\Visualizers`

     - `My Documents\` *VisualStudioVersion* `\Visualizers`

-3. Copy the [Debuggee Side](create-custom-visualizers-of-data.md#to-create-the-visualizer-object-source-for-the-debuggee-side) DLL to either of the following locations:
+3. Copy the [debuggee side](create-custom-visualizers-of-data.md#to-create-the-visualizer-object-source-for-the-debuggee-side) DLL to either of the following locations:

     - *VisualStudioInstallPath* `\Common7\Packages\Debugger\Visualizers\` *Framework*